Skip to Content

 Preservation Planning

-Some types of projects are amenable to preservation planning.
-This is a strategy that can work well on long-term projects when actual impacts in some portion of the project area may be deferred for decades.
+Some types of projects are amenable to preservation planning, particularly long-term projects whose impacts in some portion of the project area may be deferred for decades.
 Preservation planning projects document cultural resources, consider and mediate the effects of interim impacts, and develop strategies for best uses going forward.
-Some of our past preservation projects have resulted in construction of interpretative parks in excess rights-of-way, placement of soccer fields on engineered fill, or the creation of easements.
 In the future, when the construction has more immediacy, the data recovery process will resume.